incubrain/incubrain/README.md

 - [Fontawesome icons]() | added while working on the patterns page, was my first time using it with Nuxt 3
 - [Vercel](): Vercel is a great platform for hosting Nuxt 3 projects.
-- [Storybook]() | I had minimal exposure to Storybook and no experience with Nuxt 3, so this was a good addition to my skill set.
 - [Github API]() |
 - [Spotify API]()
 - [Supabase]()